-22. Plaintiff Sharon Austin is a researcher, educator, and tenured Professor of Political Science and the former Director of the African American Studies Program at UF.
+Professor of Political Science and the former Director of the African American Studies Program at UF.
 One of the ways that Plaintiff Austin meets her professional requirements is by presenting her research at conferences.
-On April 8, 2024, UF, a publicly funded institution and a member of the State University System of Florida, denied Plaintiff Austin's funding request to attend an international conference hosted by Diversity Abroad (the "Global Inclusion Conference") where she was invited to present her work-a request UF had
+On April 8, 2024, UF, a publicly funded institution and a member of the State University System of Florida, denied Plaintiff Austin's funding request to attend an international conference hosted by Diversity Abroad (the "Diversity Abroad Conference") where she was invited to present her work-a request UF had granted the year before-because her viewpoint is disfavored by the State pursuant to S.B.
+266. Additionally, UF's Provost's Office flagged two of Plaintiff Austin's courses ("Politics of Race" and "Black Horror and Social Justice") for non-compliance with S.B.
+266, despite these courses previously satisfying UF's general education requirements.
+At the Provost's Office's instruction, Plaintiff Austin made changes to the course descriptions and altered a module on microaggressions to address the Assistant Provost's concern that the courses violated S.B.
+266's "text about identity politics and systemic racism."
+Despite these course revisions, Plaintiff Austin was notified on December 6, 2024, that neither of her courses were approved by the BOG for general education

-&lt;sup>9 Fla.
-H.B.
-233 § 1004.097 (3)(a) (2021).